Tallinn: Museums

 Tallinn is home to more than 60 museums and galleries.
 Most of them are located in Kesklinn, the central district of the city, and cover Tallinn's rich history.

-One of the most visited historical museums in Tallinn is the Estonian History Museum, located in Great Guild Hall at Vanalinn, the old part of the city.
-It covers Estonia's history from prehistoric times up until the end of the 20th century.
+The Estonian History Museum, located in the Great Guild Hall at Vanalinn, covers Estonia's history from prehistoric times up until the end of the 20th century.
 It features film and hands-on displays that show how Estonian dwellers lived and survived.